Fiona Mulvaney- Waterford Technologies

 I came across an article “How to use Cc and Bcc Effectively” by Philip Lop where he acknowledges;

 “Email is an unquestionably effective means of communicating with a wide range of users.
-Email is, however, increasingly being seen as a drain on management time, largely because of the sheer volume of messages received and because managers often have no means of prioritising those that really need their attention.
-This is a scenario that could easily be avoided if users simply made better use of the basic tools made available in all email browsers.
+Email is, however, increasingly being seen as a drain on management time.
+Largely because of the sheer volume of messages received and because managers often have no means of prioritising those that really need their attention.
+This scenario could easily be avoided if users made better use of the basic tools available in all email browsers.
 Appropriate use of the ‘To’, ‘cc’ and ‘bcc’ fields is a good way to start”

 If we all keep the following points as outlined by Philip Lop in our mind in our daily use of email it will help not only our colleagues but our organisations to be more productive & efficient;